imrafaelmerino/vertx-effect/docs/README.md

 ```

-As you can see two verticles are deployed: the module and an iternal verticle listening on myhttp-client-adress
+As you can see two verticles were deployed: the module and an iternal verticle listening on myhttp-client-adress
-that performs the incoming requests.
-The cookies, headers and body received from Google are ommited for brevity reasons.
+that performs the requests.
+The cookies, headers and body received from Google are ommited.
 Every request message has a type that is an integer for performance reasons.
 In the example the type 0 means that
 it's a GET.